-Most standard video file formats can be used for both download and streaming purposes, and file size and quality are also fairly consistent across formats.
+Most standard video file formats can be used for both download and streaming purposes, and file size and quality is also fairly consistent across formats.
 Therefore, compatibility and consistency of playback across platforms become the major factors in deciding what format to use.
-However, modern media players, such as the VLC Media player, can support most widely used download and streaming media formats.